-Swum in the style of a ‘cyclo-sportive’, this event is aimed at swimmers who would like to include a serious long distance challenge in their summer open water swimming season.
-It’s not a race, but an opportunity for you to test yourself and take in the stunning scenery at the same time.
-The swim is organised into a group format, with teamwork making this a fun and satisfying event with a difference.
+This event is aimed at swimmers who would like to include a serious long distance challenge in their summer open water swimming season.
+It’s not a race, but an opportunity for you to challenge yourself and take in the stunning scenery at the same time.
+The swim is organised into a group format, with teamwork making this an exciting and satisfying event.

 - Location: Henley-on-Thames

 - Thames Marathon entries 2016

 - 2016 TM infopack

 - Tow floats will be compulsory for this event

 - Make your swim count.
 Get your discounted charity place with official charity FRANK Water for £45 and agree to raise a minimum sponsorship of £350 and you will save lives by helping to provide clean water.
 Contact email@example.com to join our team[/vc_column_text]

 In 2016 the newly named THAMES MARATHON Bridge to Bridge 14k swim will start at The Leander club, Henley and finish at Higginson Park, Marlow.